~ 6 min read

 Quicker loading website – Having the latest software, patches and optimisation will result in improved website loading times.

-Website maintenance should not be seen as a chore, it is a preventative measure, neglecting it can lead to a loss of business revenue, harm to your brand and reputation or even failure.
+Website maintenance should not be seen as a chore, it is a preventative measure, neglecting it can lead to a loss of business revenue, harm to your brand and reputation, or even business failure.